applanga/github-workflow-example/README.md

 The benefit of using github workflows is that you can automate your localization process without the need to share any repository credentials with your localization provider.

-To use github workflows on your repository you need to create a folder call .github/workflows/ and place the workflow configuration .yml files in there.
+To use github workflows on your repository you need to create a folder called .github/workflows/ and place the workflow configuration .yml files in there.

 For a more detailed introduction to github workflows please see the [Github Documentation](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow)